 SIM_decimationFactor = 1;

 The output format of the receiver block is configured using the parameters inside the group data.
 In order to configure these parameters, first we need to know the output format of the block, which is the data received from the USRP B210.
-The demodulation that USRP execute is a complex demodulation.
+The demodulation that USRP executes is complex.
 This means that the signal received is demodulated using 2 different signals, \(cos(fc)\), and \(sin(fc)\), the output of the cosine demodulation is the real part, and the output of the sine demodulation is the imaginary part.
-This kind of demodulation is very useful when we need demodulate the signal using more complex demodulations, but in this case, the demodulation of an ASK, we only need to know the module of the vector defined by the imaginary and the real part.
-In addition to the numeric format of the output, since data is acquired at very high rate, 10 Msps in our case, the receiver block has a internal cache, to receive data at high rate, and then, once the cache is filled with a configured number of samples, the output of the module will return a vector with all the samples, then the output is deactivated until the cache is filled again.
+This kind of demodulation is very useful when we need to demodulate the signal using more complex demodulations, but in this case, in the demodulation of an ASK, we only need to know the module of the vector defined by the imaginary and the real part.
+In addition to the numeric format of the output, since data is acquired at a very high rate, 10 Msps in our case, the receiver block has an internal cache, to receive data at a high rate, and then, once the cache is filled with a configured number of samples, the output of the module will return a vector with all the samples, the output is deactivated until the cache is filled again.

 Simulink diagram

-Once the simulink diagram is complete, we can run it, and data acquired by the USRP will be sent to the workspace.
-In the next figure we can see how looks the data captured in 0.5s with the above configuration.
-We can see how different frames are captured, and how they can be separate from the noise level of the signal.
+Once the Simulink diagram is complete, we can run it, and data acquired by the USRP will be sent to the workspace.
+In the next figure we can see how the data captured in 0.5s with the above configuration.
+We can see how different frames are captured, and how they can be separated from the noise level of the signal.

 Data captured

-If we apply zoon to one of this frames, we can see the binary data modulated using ASK.
+If we apply zoon to one of these frames, we can see the binary data modulated using ASK.
 The amplitude of the ones will depend of the power received.
-This power depends of the gain of the antenna, the power of the emitter and the distance where the aircraft is sending the signal.
+This power depends on the gain of the antenna, the power of the emitter and the distance where the aircraft is sending the signal.
 This amplitude can be increased by increasing the gain using the SIM_gain variable.

 Data captured zoom